Hermann Ehrhardt: Organisation Consul, Bund Wiking and contacts with the Nazis

-From prison in 1923 Ehrhardt instructed Captain Lieutenant Eberhard Kautter to reorganize the New German League.
-It then became the Bund Viking (Viking League), which operated throughout the Reich and according to its own figures had about 10,000 members.
-In July 1923 Ehrhardt escaped from prison and fled to Switzerland before he returned to Munich on 29 September.
+From prison in 1923, Ehrhardt instructed Captain Lieutenant Eberhard Kautter to reorganize the New German League.
+It then became the Bund Viking (Viking League), which operated throughout the Reich, and according to its own figures, there were about 10,000 members.
+In July 1923, Ehrhardt escaped from prison and fled to Switzerland before returning to Munich on 29 September.
 He supported the conservative group around Bavarian State Commissioner Gustav Ritter von Kahr, who wanted a right-wing dictatorship to replace the Weimar Republic, but not one under Adolf Hitler's leadership.
 Ehrhardt then prepared himself to oppose the Hitler-Ludendorff Beer Hall Putsch on 8/9 November 1923.
 He assembled his troops – consisting mainly of formations of the Viking League – in Upper Franconia and was ready to march against Hitler, but by then the putsch had already failed in Munich.

 Ehrhardt had had early contact with Hitler and his National Socialist movement.
 When Ernst Röhm was looking for experienced men to lead his Sturmabteilung (SA), he turned to Ehrhardt.
 At first Ehrhardt wanted nothing to do with Hitler and said, "Good God, what does the idiot want now?"
 He eventually let Röhm persuade him and transferred several of his men to Hitler.
 Hans Ulrich Klintzsch, a lieutenant in the Organisation Consul, became head of the SA, and Alfred Hoffmann, an Ehrhardt man, became chief of staff.
 But just two months later Ehrhardt ended his association with Hitler and the SA and withdrew some of his men.

 After the 1923 Beer Hall Putsch, Ehrhardt lost his standing with the radical right-wing forces in Munich.
 He was considered a traitor because he had opposed Hitler.
 As a result the Viking League also lost importance.
 In April 1924 Ehrhardt again fled to Austria to evade prosecution by the German Reich.
 He returned in October 1926 after an amnesty by the new Reich president, Paul von Hindenburg.
 In the meantime, the Viking League had lost so much of its importance that Ehrhardt felt compelled to enter into negotiations with Der Stahlhelm, a right-wing veterans group, into which the League was to be absorbed.
 The negotiations failed, and on 27 April 1928 the Viking League was dissolved.